Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Conclusion

 \section{Conclusion}

 In this paper, we introduce FiVE, a novel framework that demonstrates robust generalization and strong transferability for WSI classification.
-Our work pioneers the use of non-standardized pathological reports and corresponding WSIs from public databases to develop VLM.
-To harness the intricacies and diversity present in these reports, we introduce the Task-specific Fine-grained Semantics (TFS) module.
-This module reconstructs fine-grained labels and corresponding diagnosis prompts during the training phase, while introducing diagnosis prompts, thereby enhancing the semantic relevance of its features.
-Furthermore, considering that pathological visual patterns are redundantly distributed across tissue slices, we sample a subset of visual patches during training.
-Our results demonstrate the robust generalizability and computational efficiency of our proposed framework, which also exhibits strong zero-shot performance and is readily adaptable to other tasks with fine-tuning lightly.
-Moreover, we observe that as the maximum number of sampled patches increases, the model's performance consistently improves until it plateaus.
-We aspire to provide empirical insights and contribute to AI pathology research through our methodology.
+Our work pioneers the utilization of non-standardized WSI-report pairs from public databases to develop a VLM.
+To capture the complexities and diversity within these reports, we introduce the Task-specific Fine-grained Semantics (TFS) module.
+This module reconstructs fine-grained labels and diagnosis prompts during training, enhancing the semantic relevance of its features by introducing diagnosis prompts.
+Furthermore, considering that pathological visual patterns are redundantly distributed across tissue slices, we employ a sampling strategy to reduce computational costs.
+Our experiments demonstrate the robust generalizability and computational efficiency of the proposed framework, which can also be easily adapted to other tasks with minimal fine-tuning.
+We aspire to provide empirical insights and contribute to AI pathology research.

 {

 }

 \maketitlesupplementary